MEET OUR STAFF

 NOAH KEENER

-Originally from North Georgia and landing in WNC after leaving the northeast, Noah graduated from the University of North Georgia with a B.S. in biology and a minor in chemistry.
+Originally from North Georgia and landing in WNC after leaving the Northeast, Noah graduated from the University of North Georgia with a B.S. in biology and a minor in chemistry.
 While his interests are vast, science has always been his passion.
 He strives to make science and math more meaningful to students by engaging them in the benefits of scientific and mathematic endeavors in all disciplines and throughout life.

 He believes there is as much value in failure as there is in success, as both are powerful teaching tools.
 His classroom is a community where students can talk about science openly and address misconceptions.
 Noah likes to teach by utilizing a hands-on approach called proof of concept, where investigations into scientific and mathematical principles ultimately lead to exploratory learning that stands to validate often abstract ideas.